- your school's name

 - details of your school's complaints procedure

-- (as part of your SEND information report) any arrangements for handling complaints from parents of children with SEND about the support the school provides.
+- (as part of your SEN information report) any arrangements for handling complaints from parents of children with SEN about the support the school provides.

 |Governors' information and duties|